rust-lang/lang-team/src/how_to/nominate.md

 ## How quickly will the lang team answer?

 We try to be prompt, but sometimes we are not.
 Othertimes, we discuss the issue, but fail to leave the follow-up comment, because we're only human.
-Please feel free to ping again if it's been a week.
+Please feel free to raise the topic on Zulip or reach out to a lang team member.

 ## Repositories where we look for nominations